-When compared to the Approved FY 2017 Budget Update, this revenue category is projected to decrease by 7.2% in FY 2018.
+When compared to the Approved FY 2017 Budget Update, this revenue category is projected to increase by 12.4% in FY 2018.
 This category includes parking, civil, and lot abatement fines as well as moving violation charges.
-Parking fines are projected to decrease in FY 2018 by \$700,000.
+Parking fines are projected to increase significantly in FY 2018 due to a \$15 per ticket increase to \$60 per ticket.
+This increase is expected to generate an additional \$0.9 million in annual revenue.
+Additionally, after three unpaid parking tickets, the City will begin to apply parking boots to vehicles.
+This will generate an additional \$0.6 million in annual revenue.
 In FY 2016, the City increased its focus on the Private Lot Abatement Program.
-This revenue is projected to grow by one-third in the approved budget from \$0.6 million in FY 2017 to \$0.8 million in FY 2018.
+This revenue is projected to grow by one-third in the recommended budget from \$0.6 million in FY 2017 to \$0.8 million in FY 2018.